Futurama: Into the Wild Green Yonder: Plot

 At a Legion meeting, No. 9 explains that Fry must stop the implosion of the violet dwarf and thwart the Dark One who is sure to be present.
 Though no one knows the Dark One's form, its mind cannot be read, allowing Fry to identify it.
 No. 9 gives Fry the Omega Device, which can temporarily disable the Dark One at close range.
 Bender frees the eco-feministas from prison to uphold his record for most crimes committed at once.
 Hermes, Zoidberg, Scruffy, and a repentant Farnsworth rescue them.

 At the ceremony, Fry cannot locate an unreadable mind; he concludes that he himself (having an unreadable mind) must be the Dark One.
 The eco-feministas disrupt the ceremony, but Fry convinces Leela to let him proceed.
 Fry activates the Omega Device, which creates a small dome around the two that seemingly has no effect.
 Leela's leech falls to the ground, revealing itself as the final Dark One.
-The violet dwarf system forms a giant sperm and flies into the star, creating an Encyclopod embryo which quickly matures, taking the form of a giant manta ray-like creature.
+The asteroid and other objects form into a giant sperm and flies into the violet dwarf star, creating an Encyclopod embryo which quickly matures, taking the form of a giant manta ray-like creature.
 The Dark One kills Hutch, whose dying act is to pull Frida's necklace from Fry's forehead, causing Fry to lose his telepathy.
 The Encyclopod kills the Dark One.
-No. 9 convinces the Encyclopod to preserve the Dark One's DNA, but Zoidberg eats the remains before it can.
-The Encyclopod preserves Hutch's DNA before leaving.

-Zapp attempts to apprehend the escaped prisoners, but the crew of the Planet Express ship and the Eco-feminists escape along with Kif.
+Zapp attempts to apprehend the escaped prisoners, but the Planet Express crew, Kif, and the Eco-feminists escape.
 Fry and Leela profess their love as the Nimbus chases the Planet Express ship toward a wormhole, which the Professor warns could take them trillions of light years away.
 Everyone agrees to go for it.
 Fry and Leela share a kiss as the ship enters the wormhole.